<< <%SKIN-STRTRANS-SYNTOC%> >>

 Specific Gmail Problems

 There is a known issue when using Gmail, when trying to send email through it from programs like ACCOUNTS that it doesn’t know about.
-See Gmail Configuration an explanation and the process to resolve this.
+See Gmail Configuration for an explanation and the process to resolve this.

 Redoing Your Configuration from Scratch